 Key Takeaways

-A federal appeals court has blocked a California law that required federal immigration agents to wear visible identification badges or other forms of ID.
+A federal appeals court has blocked a California law requiring federal immigration agents to wear visible identification badges, citing constitutional concerns over state regulation of federal operations.

-- Federal appeals court blocks California law on agent IDs
+- Federal appeals court blocks California ID law for federal agents pending appeal

-- Law aimed at addressing public safety but deemed unconstitutional
+- Law aimed at public safety but seen as regulating federal government operations

 The Trump administration filed a lawsuit in November challenging the law, arguing it would threaten officer safety and violate the Constitution by allowing states to regulate federal operations.
 According to PBS, Justice Department lawyers contended that the California law sought to regulate the federal government, violating the Supremacy Clause of the Constitution.